TheDarkOne11/AndroidSemestralWork/README.md

 # AndroidSemestralWork
-Android semestral project - reader of RSS feeds
+Android semestral project for BI-AND Spring 2018.
+It's a reader of RSS feeds.